Cardiac Stress Test

 WHAT YOU SHOULD KNOW:

-A cardiac stress test is also called an exercise test or a treadmill test.
-This test helps your caregiver see how well your heart works during exercise.
-A cardiac stress test is usually done to check for blockages in the arteries of the heart.
+A cardiac stress test helps your caregiver see how well your heart works when it is under stress.
+It is also called an exercise test or a medicine stress test.
+A cardiac stress test is usually done to check for blocked arteries in your heart.

 AFTER YOU LEAVE:

 Follow up with your primary healthcare provider or cardiologist as directed:

 Write down your questions so you remember to ask them during your visits.

 Contact your primary healthcare provider or cardiologist if:

 - You have questions or concerns about your condition or care.

 Call 911 or an ambulance if you have any signs of a heart attack:

 - Discomfort in the center of your chest that feels like squeezing, pressure, fullness, or pain and that lasts for more than a few minutes or keeps returning